meodai/bonescss/README.md

   ```

 - **line-height($px)**
-  Set a line-height with a PX fallback exacly as the font-size function
+  Set a line-height with a PX fallback exactly as the font-size function

 ### Shapes
 - **triangle( $height, $color, $direction, $width )**